Affine functors and duality: Introduction

-As an application of Theorem \ref{teo3}, in Section \ref{6.8} we deduce the Tannaka's characterization of the category of linear representations of an affine group scheme.
-As immediate aplication of Theorem \ref{teo4} and the reflexivity theorem, we deduce the Cartier duality over commutative rings (also see \cite[Ch.
+As immediate application of Theorem \ref{teo4} and the reflexivity theorem, we deduce the Cartier duality over commutative rings (also see \cite[Ch.
 I, \S 2, 14]{dieudonne}, where formal schemes are certain functors over the category of commutative linearly compact algebras over a field).

-We say that $\mathbb G$ is invariant exact if the functor over the dual functors of $\mathbb G$-modules ``take invariants'' is exact.
-In Section \ref{section7}, it is proved the following theorem.